I’m a 22 year old recent college graduate with a mission to be more in touch with the outdoors.

 Both of our boards and gear fit easily into the back.
 My friend was even able to recline his seat and sleep for half of the trip without moving the boards.

 The HR-V even took the snow like a champ!
-I should note that I’m used to driving in snow from living in the Midwest for the past four years.
+It’s worth noting here that I’m used to driving in snow from living in the Midwest for the past four years.
 Regardless, it took the challenge much better than my Civic ever did.
 The little bit of extra clearance gave me more confidence that we would make it back safely with no trouble.

 After hours of shredding, I was happy to be back on the road to home.
 Even more, I was happy to be in the comfort of my own vehicle.
 A vehicle that I am proud to explore the outdoors in.